-Video highlights and a podcast of the discussion will be created and posted here in the weeks after the 2nd June.
+A full-length video of the debate can be found at the top of this page.
+Video highlights and a podcast of the discussion will also be created and posted here in the weeks after the 2nd June.

 To keep informed of upcoming media content from this and all other TTT debates, you can follow us on Twitter and/or Facebook, where we regularly publish updates about the availability of new material.

 You can also access existing TTT media and subscribe to our channels to find out as soon as new media is uploaded by clicking on the following links:

 Furthermore, you can stay informed about all De Balie recordings and live streams by subscribing to their Vimeo channel, which you can reach by clicking here.

 This debate forms part of the Forum on European Culture, taking place in Amsterdam from the 31st May-3rd June.

 You can find out more about the forum and access a full programme, by clicking here and visiting our event page.